danielrueckert/website_source/content/authors/AyhanCanErdur/_index.md

 - "Researchers"
 ---

-Ayhan Can Erdur is a PhD student at the Institutes of Radio-oncology and Artificial Intelligence and Informatics in Medicine at Technical University of Munich (TUM).
-In 2022, he received his Master’s degree from the Informatics Department of Technical University of Munich with a main focus on deep learning.
-His research is oriented on 3D image processing on MRI or CT scans in order to segment cancerous tissue and predict the prospective course of the disease in brain and/or pancreas, aiming for a better treatment planning.
+Ayhan Can Erdur is a Doctoral researcher jointly at the AI in Medicine Lab and Department of Radiation Oncology at Technical University of Munich (TUM).
+In 2022, he received his Master's degree from TUM with a main focus on deep learning and computer vision.
+His research is oriented on 3D image processing on MRI or CT scans in order to segment cancerous tissue and predict the prospective course of diseases mostly in brain, aiming for a better treatment planning.